-Implementation Status Deviations from "the Corporate Social Evaluation Item Yes No Abstract Explanation Responsibility Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons environment, and provides protective equipment and emergency medicine to maintain employees.
-Safe.
-(For details, please refer to web site and the 2020 Annual Report) (4).
-Does the company have an effective career development training program for employees?
-V (4).
-The company provides professional training and timely adjustment of work content according to the nature of the employees' work, so as to increase their experience in applying what they have learned, and requires them to participate in external continuing or qualified refresher courses in accordance with laws and regulations to obtain relevant certificates or professional skills and strengthen their career Development capabilities.
+Evaluation Item Implementation Status Deviations from "the Corporate Social No Abstract Explanation Responsibility Best- Practice Principles for TWSE/TPEx Listed Companies" and Reasons refresher courses in accordance with laws and regulations to obtain relevant certificates or professional skills and strengthen their career Development capabilities.
 In addition, in the personnel evaluation and promotion, we also refer to the training and performance of employees, and actively encourage self-study and function enhancement to enable further integration between individuals, families, and work, and to cultivate talents, retain talents, and grow personally.
 Get a virtuous circle.
-21 of "Corporate Social Responsibility Best Practice Principles for TWSE/TPEX Listed Companies."
+Companies."
 (5).
-Regarding the health and safety of customers of products and services, customer privacy, marketing and labeling, does the company comply with relevant laws and regulations and international standards, and formulate relevant consumer protection policies and appeal procedures?
-V (5).
-The laboratory established by the company's research and development center cooperates with certification units to meet international energy efficiency standards to ensure that products can be legally sold in various regions around the world and meet customer and market energy-saving product specifications.
+Regarding the issues for health and safety of customers, privacy, marketing and labeling, does the company formulate relevant consumer protection policies and appeal procedures to comply with relevant laws and regulations and international standards?
+(5).
+The laboratory established by the company's R&D center cooperates with certification authorization units to meet international energy efficiency standards to ensure that products can be legally sold in various regions around the world and meet customer and market energy-saving product specifications.
 Because the laws and regulations of different countries are different, the access methods of various electronic products must submit test reports or certificates in accordance with relevant local regulations.
-The company has established customer complaint processing procedures to provide transparent and 23 and 24 of "Corporate Social Responsibility Best Practice Principles for TWSE/TPEX Listed Companies."
+The company has established customer complaint processing procedures to provide transparent and effective consumer complaint procedures for products and services.

-Implementation Status Deviations from "the Corporate Social Evaluation Item Yes No Abstract Explanation Responsibility Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons (6).
-Does the company formulate a supplier management policy that requires suppliers to follow relevant regulations and issues regarding environmental protection, occupational safety and health, or labor rights?
-V effective consumer complaint procedures for products and services.
 In addition, the Corporate Social Responsibility Area is set up on the company's website, which includes the establishment of a stakeholder communication channel to facilitate consumer complaints and opinions expressed by various stakeholders.
-From 2016 onwards, the English Corporate Social Responsibility Area website is also available for foreign language stakeholders to think of a platform for further understanding of the company's business situation and providing complaints.
+From 2016 onwards, the English Corporate Social Responsibility Area website is also 23 of "Corporate Social Responsibility Best Practice Principles for TWSE/TPEX Listed Companies."

+Implementation Status Deviations from "the Corporate Social Evaluation Item Yes No Abstract Explanation Responsibility Best- Practice Principles for TWSE/TPEx Listed Companies" and Reasons available for foreign language stakeholders to think of a platform for further understanding of the company's business situation and providing complaints.
 Each year, we regularly implement customer satisfaction surveys, analyze and improve the results of the investigations, and conduct internal audits on these operations to ensure the implementation of this policy and related operations.
 (6).
-The company originally planned to have procedures such as "Supplier Evaluation Operating Procedures" and "Supplier Evaluation Operating Procedures" and "Supplier Environmental Impact Operating Procedures", to evaluate the quality and environmental impact situation before trading with suppliers, and to confirm the actual situation.
-Separately set the "Corporate Social Responsibility Code" and "Supplier Social Responsibility Code" and evaluate new suppliers in accordance with regulations to determine whether they have affected the society in the past, and follow-up planning will further increase manufacturers' impact on environmental and social assessment bonus items(ISO -9001 & 14001, OHSAS18001, etc.), as an important reference for business dealings.
-By cooperating with suppliers and 26 of "Corporate Social Responsibility Best Practice Principles for TWSE/TPEX Listed
+Does the company formulate a supplier management policy that requires suppliers to follow relevant regulations and issues regarding environmental protection, occupational safety and health, or labor rights?
+(6).
+The company originally created procedures such as "Supplier Evaluation Procedures" and "Supplier Environmental Impact Procedures", to evaluate the quality and environmental impact situation before trading, and to confirm the actual situation.
+Separately set the "Corporate Social Responsibility Code" and "Supplier Social Responsibility Code" and evaluate new suppliers in accordance with regulations to determine whether they have affected the society in the past, and follow-up planning will further increase manufacturers' impact on environmental and social assessment bonus items (ISO -9001 & 14001, OHSAS18001, etc.), as an important reference for business dealings.
+By cooperating with suppliers and partners to build a green value chain, the company will jointly improve environmental protection, safety and health performance, and further establish a harmonious relationship of environmental sustainability and coprosperity.
+The company's Group Purchasing Office conducts supply chain management in accordance with company regulations, and summarizes new supplier evaluation, screening, and signing of corporate social responsibility 26 of "Corporate Social Responsibility Best Practice Principles for TWSE/TPEX Listed